-Purely aesthetic choice for me.
+A purely aesthetic choice for me.
 I’m drawn to images that look timeless and I strive to achieve this.
 Far from easy as many things can date an image.
 Some of my work I take purely for how it will look in twenty years or more.

 I have my viewfinder set to black and white, so when I am taking my images its recording and letting me view everything this way.
-Their is something surreal about walking around viewing everything this way.
+There is something surreal about walking around viewing everything this way.

-For all my client work its in color so its nice to take a break from that and concentrate purely on the raw form that is black and white.
+For all my client work it’s in color so it’s nice to take a break from that and concentrate purely on the raw form that is black and white.

 “These days the photographers have to market themselves.”